jparkington/Electric-Brew/branch_to-do.md

 2. Fill gaps in `scrape_cmp_bills`
 3. Test all curation scripts in `etl.py`
 4. Completely rework documentation in `/src/README.md` to account for the new DRY curation functions with `etl.py` also mentioned
+5. Pull out the data dictionary and update all documentation to refer to that data dictionary